Skip to content

 Trace data supports three different formats depending on how the x-axis (independent variable) is stored:

-• SimpleList: Only y-values are stored, x-values are implicit indices (0, 1, 2, ...)
+• SimpleList: pass a list, NumPy array, or Arrow array as the column value; only y-values are stored, and x-values are implicit indices (0, 1, 2, ...).

-• VariableStep: Arbitrary x-values stored alongside y-values
+• VariableStep: use fricon.Trace.variable_step(x, y) for arbitrary x-values stored alongside y-values.